Kelvin-droid3/open-source/README.md

 ## 📸 Screenshot

+Here's a picture of what the website looks like:

 ![image](https://github.com/user-attachments/assets/60449df9-679c-475e-8a18-3f695cc9835c)

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project has a license called the MIT License.
+This basically tells other people what they can and can't do with your code.
+You can find more details about it in a file named `LICENSE`.